-Restore hearing and balance to individuals disabled by bilateral loss of inner ear sensation
+Restore balance and steady vision to individuals disabled by chronic dizziness due to bilateral loss of inner ear sensation

-Are you looking for the CGF166 Research Study of Experimental Gene Therapy for Hearing Loss?
-Please click the link to the left.
+Are you looking for the CGF166 Research Study of Experimental Gene Therapy for Hearing Loss? click here